jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.6 DiversityFilter

-Assigns each cell in the output grid the number of different values in a moving window centred on each grid cell in the input raster..
+Assigns each cell in the output grid the number of different values in a moving window centred on each grid cell in the input raster.

 *Parameters*: